Terms and Conditions

 5.1 It is a condition of the Booking that travel insurance is purchased before travelling on any Holiday:

-5.1.1 Passengers must obtain travel insurance as soon as possible following booking in order to cover cancellations and other possible losses that might arise after booking.
-This should cover all appropriate travel, cancellation, medical, emergency airlift/boat transfer at sea and repatriation liabilities for the Holiday.
+5.1.1 Passengers must obtain travel insurance as soon as possible following booking in order to cover cancellation and other possible losses that might arise after booking.
+This should cover all appropriate travel, non-refundable deposits, cancellation charges, medical treatment, emergency airlift/boat transfer at sea, denied boarding and repatriation liabilities for the Holiday, including those arising from Covid positive test results, before or after departure.

-5.1.3 Failure to give full, frank and honest disclosure to any insurer’s enquiries will amount to a breach of this clause 5.
+5.1.3 You are obliged to disclose all information to your travel insurer that could be relevant to their decision of whether or not to agree cover or the level of premium they charge, including details of pre-existing medical conditions.
+Failure to give full, frank and honest disclosure to any insurer’s enquiries will amount to a breach of this clause 5.

 5.1.4 Final Holiday documents cannot be released until FOCL has received notification of your insurance policy details.